qri-io/rfcs/text/0000-add-geo-processing-abilities-to-skylark.md

 [guide-level-explanation]: #guide-level-explanation

 When working with spatial datasets, those associated with a point, line, polygon etc we often need to be able to perform manipulations of the data based on those geometries.
-The Geo module of sklark provides the basic data types and methods to be able to do just this.
+The Geo module of Starlib provides the basic data types and methods to be able to do just this.
 Based on the python [Shapley](https://pypi.org/project/Shapely/) library the Geo module allows you to perform operations such as

-- Load Points Lines and Polygons in GeoJSON format and represent these as types withing qri
+- Load Points Lines and Polygons in GeoJSON format and represent these as types within qri
 - Calculate distances between geometric features
 - Perform filtering based on geometric conditions such as Within, Intersects, Contains etc
 - Manipulate lines and polygons with operations like intersects, union etc.